1) How are your candidates screened?

 5) Is there a fee for your service?

-Diamond Personnel does not charge any fees to our caregivers.
+Diamond Personnel does not charge any fees to our candidates.
 We only ask that you are truthful and provide us with as much information as possible regarding your past work experiences, which will help us find you the perfect employer.
-Employers are required to pay all recruitment costs and your transportation to Canada.
+You will be required to obtain a valid police clearance and first aid/CPR certification.
+Employers are required to pay all recruitment costs